 - Chargebacks must be allowed under state law.

-If the creditor approves your dispute, a chargeback is granted and a refund will be issued.
+If the credit card issuer approves your dispute, a chargeback is granted and a refund will be issued.

 Do You Need Additional Help With Billing Disputes?

 Having trouble with the billing dispute process?
 Reach out to the creditor once again to confirm you have the correct address to send disputes.
 Also, inquire about any additional documentation they may need to expedite the processing of your dispute.
-But if your creditor continues to be uncooperative, file a formal complaint with the FTC.
-You can also hire a consumer lawyer or sue the creditor.
+But if they continue to be uncooperative, file a formal complaint with the FTC.
+You can also hire a consumer lawyer and sue them.